 Manic phases can include:

-- Elation or euphoria – the extreme emotional highs that come with bipolar include mood swings that are abnormally positive or buoyant with an exaggerated sense of self-confidence.
+- Elation or euphoria – the extreme emotional highs that come with bipolar include mood swings that are abnormally buoyant with an exaggerated sense of self-confidence.

 - Trouble sleeping – the increased energy and elated mood can result in an inability to sleep or a decreased need to sleep.